HighlandSolutions/development-standards/standards/practices/testing.md

 2. **Don't test what you don't own.**
   Testing frameworks and other third-party software indicates you don't trust the package you decided to rely on.

-Breaking these guidelines usually adds to maintenance costs without adding any value to our software.
+Breaking these guidelines usually adds to maintenance costs without adding worthwhile value to our software.

 ### Unit tests
 *Test individual pieces of code.*